-He took his skills to a number of high-stake games of baccarat, roulette, blackjack, and poker, where he managed to amass his millions.
+He took his skills to a number of high-stakes games of baccarat, roulette, blackjack and poker, where he managed to amass his millions.
 However, with incredible highs come incredible lows and Karas managed to squander his millions in the same amount of time as he took to win it.
-His is a true rag to riches story, with an ending that provides a cautionary tale for gamblers that don’t know when to stop.
+His is a true rags-to-riches story with an ending that provides a cautionary tale for gamblers who don’t know when to stop.

 Even the most passionate sports fans can’t simply walk into a sportsbook casino and expect to win every time.
-There’s only a limited time with Lady Luck when it comes to guessing on sports betting and those that have had success know that it takes in-depth research of stats, trends, betting lines, odds, and much more.
-Billy Walters was a man that understood these skills better than most people ever will.
+There’s only a limited time with Lady Luck when it comes to guessing on sports betting and those who have had success know that it takes in-depth research of stats, trends, betting lines, odds and much more.
+Billy Walters was a man who understood these skills better than most people ever will.

 When he was just 9, Walters used his paper route to study and bet on the 1995 World Series.
 His meager bets soon turned into millions of dollars per week and he hired an entire team of mathematicians and industry experts to help him with his bets throughout the year.
 Unbelievably, he had such an influence in the sports betting world that the betting lines moved depending on where he placed his bet.

-Ivey’s main strength is that he is able to easily spot weakness in his opponents’ games.
-However, this skill also applies to other forms of betting and gambling too.
+Ivey’s main strength is that he can easily spot weaknesses in his opponents’ games.
+However, this skill applies to other forms of betting and gambling, too.
 He can spot an issue with a card a mile away to play to his strengths and can always find an edge with the odds in sports betting.
 He is undoubtedly one of the best in the world currently and will make a name for himself in gambling history.

-Benter really made his mark, however, when he built a horse-racing algorithm that he tested out in Hong Kong in 1985.
-After losing around $120,000 in the first year, he then won $600,000 in the second year and then an astonishing $3 million in the 1990-91 season.
+However, Benter made his mark when he built a horse-racing algorithm that he tested in Hong Kong in 1985.
+After losing around $120,000 in the first year, he won $600,000 in the second year and an astonishing $3 million in the 1990–91 season.

 Edward O. Thorp

-He developed his strategies at UCLA and MIT and when he took them to the test for the first time, he won $11,000 in his first weekend.
-Thorp eventually had to wear disguises into casinos as his reputation grew and he also created a wearable computer to win at roulette.
+He developed his strategies at UCLA and MIT and when he put them to the test for the first time, he won $11,000 in his first weekend.
+Thorp eventually had to wear disguises to casinos as his reputation grew and he also created a wearable computer to win at roulette.
 These devices were subsequently banned.